Human Skeletal System: Parts, Functions, Diagram, Facts

 The upper limbs consisting of arms, forearms, wrists and hands and the lower limbs consisting of thighs, legs, ankles, and feet are made up of long and short bones that offer locomotion and contact with the environment

-Functions Of The Skeletal System
+Skeletal System Physiology

 The functions are discussed below-

-Support And Shape
+Support and Shape

 The skeleton provides a great framework that helps to support the shape and structure of the body.
 Since the bones are the chief constituent structure of the body, they are easily able to provide support against the force of gravity and bear other external forces upon it.

-Protection Of Vital Organs
+Protection of Vital Organs

 • The skull covers, overlays, and protects one of the most important organs in the human body, the brain, against damage.